International vs. Local Window Company Facts

 - The item must possess a qualifying statement that includes very specific details about the origin of manufacturing (i.e. manufactured in Canada with parts that have been imported).

-It is best to purchase those products that have been manufactured by a local window company, as they will adhere to Energy Star guidelines as well as windows that are designed for the particular climate zone in which you reside.
+It is best to purchase those products that have been manufactured by a local window replacement company, as they will adhere to Energy Star guidelines as well as windows that are designed for the particular climate zone in which you reside.

 Contact Total Home Windows and Doors when the time for window replacement comes.
 We can tell you which products have been locally manufactured to ensure better energy efficiency and functionality for your windows.
-Call us today to set up a time to discuss new windows and doors for your Oshawa area home.
+Call us today to set up a time to discuss new windows and doors for your Aurora area home.